Countries hosting Afghan refugees

 Iran

-According to the United Nations High Commissioner for Refugees, there are about 780,000 Afghan nationals on Iranian soil and it has asked its authorities to prevent all Afghans from reaching border checkpoints.
+According to the United Nations High Commissioner for Refugees, there are about 780,000 Afghan citizens on Iranian soil and it has asked its authorities to prevent all Afghans from entering the border crossings.

 Turkey